26 minutes

 26 minutes (26’) was a weekly French-language Swiss television comedy program starring Vincent Kucholl and Vincent Veillon.
 It was aired between 2015 and 2017 on RTS Un, succeeding their daily radio program 120 secondes (120’’) from 2011 to 2014 on Couleur 3 (Radio télévision suisse).

 In 2017, 26 minutes was also broadcast with German subtitles on SRF zwei.

 Since August 2018, Vincent Kucholl and Vincent Veillon revived the series with a monthly 120 minutes on RTS Un and a weekly 120 secondes on La Première.
+In 2020, it was adapted further into 52 minutes.

 Cast

 Vincent Kucholl, born in 1975, studied political science at the University of Lausanne and is the director of the book collection "Comprendre" from the publication Éditions loisirs et pédagogie[fr](Leisure and Education).

 Vincent Veillon, born in 1986, studied new media at the École cantonale d'art de Lausanne.
 He is the son of Pierre-François Veillon, who was a member of the Grand Council of Vaud, the Council of State of Vaud, and the National Council of Switzerland.